tidbcloud/tisqleditor/packages/extensions/events/README.md

 # @tidbcloud/codemirror-extension-events

 Events extensions for CodeMirror6.
-This extension provides 3 default events: onChange, onFocusChange and onSelectionChange.
+This extension provides 3 events: onChange, onFocusChange and onSelectionChange.

-onChange: any doc change will trigger this event
+- onChange: any doc change will trigger this event
-onFocusChange: while the cursor change will trigger this event
+- onFocusChange: while the cursor change will trigger this event
-onSelectionChange: while selection content change will trigger this event
+- onSelectionChange: while selection content change will trigger this event

 ## Installation